 - Evacuate the building immediately per instructions given by the residence hall and Public Safety staff.

 - Assemble outside the hall at least 200 feet from the building to allow emergency vehicle access.

 - DO NOT return to the hall until an "all clear" signal is given.

 - All residents are expected to leave the hall when the fire alarm sounds.

 Residents not following correct evacuation procedures are subject to disciplinary action including a $75.00 fine for failure to evacuate.
 Increased sanction possible for defiant early return to hall.

 In case of impending severe weather:

 - Do not leave the building.

-- Evacuate to designated area per instructions given by the residence hall or Safety and Security staff.
+- Evacuate to designated area per instructions given by the residence hall or Public Safety staff.